cheddar-lang/docs/Mathematics/README.md

  Most likely any numeric classes have defined overloads for each numeric operator, refer to the class's documentation for more information
  - All operators are left-associative unless otherwise specified

+ **Note:** This section only covers mathematical _operators_, reference the Math namespace for more mathematical functions